-- --src\regional an optional argument specifying that the source is a regional grid and the destination is a global grid. - --dst\regional an optional argument specifying that the destination is a regional grid and the source is a global grid.
+- an optional argument specifying that the destination is a regional grid and the source is a global grid.

+--dst\regional

 Part III Superstructure

 10 Overview of Superstructure

 ESMF superstructure classes define an architecture for assembling Earth system applications from modeling components.
 A component may be defined in terms of the physical domain that it represents, such as an atmosphere or sea ice model.
 It may also be defined in terms of a computational function, such as a data assimilation system.
 Earth system research often requires that such components be coupled together to create an application.
 By coupling we mean the data transformations and, on parallel computing systems, data transfers, that are necessary to allow data from one component to be utilized by another.
 ESMF offers regridding methods and other tools to simplify the organization and execution of inter-component data exchanges.